 Results: Strategy sessions resulted in the creation of resource directories to improve care coordination, evaluation measurements to document results, and an overall better understanding of integrative care challenges.

-Need: Suicide among veterans has been steadily increasing, and rural veterans have a 20% increased risk of death by suicide compared to urban veterans.
+Need: Suicide among veterans has been steadily increasing, and rural veterans have an increased risk of death by suicide compared to urban veterans.

 Intervention: A program called Together With Veterans was formed to help rural communities address and prevent suicides among veterans.
 The initiative is veteran-led, collaborative, evidence-based, and community-centered.

 Need: To reduce risk of obesity and chronic disease in rural northwest Illinois.

 Intervention: Win With Wellness (WWW) collaborates with community organizations and worksites to improve physical activity and eating behaviors and reduce weight among adults using a multi-component approach.